Ladybird, Ladybird (film): Plot

-Maggie interviews with a series of Social Services workers in order to keep the baby, but eventually grows tired of putting on a facade and explodes in the face of the third worker to interview them, revealing her long-seated hatred for Social Services based on her belief that they failed to remove her from her sexually abusive home as a young girl.
+Maggie interviews with a series of Social Services workers in order to keep the baby, but grows tired of putting up a facade and berates one of the interviewers, revealing her long-seated hatred for Social Services based on her belief that they failed to remove her from her sexually abusive home as a young girl.
 At a new trial, Mrs. Higgs takes the stand and lies that Jorge has been physically abusive to Maggie.
-Jorge is examined as well, aspersions are cast on him being a violent refugee, and he is also questioned about his wife back in Paraguay.
+The court also grills Jorge about his past in Paraguay.
 While Jorge takes a break from the proceedings, he is served with deportation papers after his employer reveals his status as an illegal immigrant as a form of retaliation.
 The court eventually declares that Maggie is an unfit mother due to her lack of self control, lack of intellect, and refusal to work with Social Services.
 Later, Jorge returns to the flat and reveals that he has been granted permission to remain in the country due to his good character.
 He reiterates his desire to stay with Maggie, who becomes hysterical and assaults Jorge, who walks out of the apartment before returning and reconciling with Maggie.
 Maggie becomes pregnant again, and after the baby is born, Social Services arrives and announces that they have another place of safety order to execute.
 Maggie attempts to throw herself out of the window, and is sedated as a response.
 The film cuts to Maggie and Jorge at home, where they have one final fight and reconciliation.
 The film ends with a title card over the last moments of footage:

 Maggie and Jorge have had three more children whom they have been allowed to keep.
 They have been given no access to their first two daughters.
 Maggie says that she thinks every day of all her lost children.